laseray/REAPER/README.md

 This is my first attempt at maintaining an open source library that I actually expect others use, so feedback is encouraged via github issues, but be gentle!

+Details on the theory behind this implemntatiion are found in the paper: Cody Rioux, Sadid A. Hasan, and Yllias Chali.
+2014.
+Fear the reaper: A system for automatic multi-document summarization with reinforcement learning.
+In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP), October 25-29, 2014, Doha, Qatar., pages 681–690.

 ## Using REAPER

 Include the following in your `project.clj` dependencies: